-- Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which is currently under option.
-At the end of Q1 2019, management has ceased operations from Batamote and has switched back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 2018 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed in Q2 2019. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production.
+- Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which was under option.
+At the end of Q1 2019, management ceased operations from Batamote and transitioned back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 2018 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed in Q2 2019. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production.